 Just a short walk from the Natural History Museum is the 1900s gothic-inspired Glidden House.
 It’s a charming historic inn that provides an oasis of relaxation from the busy downtown.

 See Related: Best Vacations for a Group of Friends

 3. Cleveland Museum of Art

-The museum is famous for housing over 61,000 works of art from different periods and regions.
-The diverse collection is divided into 16 sections, including Modern European Art, Decorative Art and Design, Contemporary Art, Asian Art, Egyptian Art, and Photography.
+The museum is famous for housing over 61,000 works of art and is renowned, particularly for its collection of Asian and Egyptian art.
+This diverse collection features 16 sections, which include Modern European, Egyptian, Photography, Contemporary Art, and more.

 4. Museum of Contemporary Art Cleveland

 Address: 11400 Euclid Ave, Cleveland, Ohio 44106, United States

 Founded in 1968, the Museum of Contemporary Art Cleveland (moCa Cleveland) is the foremost organization dedicated to modern and contemporary works in Northeast Ohio.
 Like the Cleveland Museum of Art, moCa is also free to all visitors.
 That is, except for special events.